oaowren/stuggukos/README.md

 # About
 This project is a simple React-application for use on a dedicated screen in the common area of apartment H101-106 of Klæbuveien 128.
-The purpose is to keep track of all bus-routes that are available from the Lerkendal-stops.
+The purpose is to keep track of all bus-routes that are available from the Lerkendal bus stops.

 Besides this, the screen also showcases the status for each of the rooms in the apartment, following a traffic-light model (green = available, yellow = maybe, red = busy).
 This status can be updated from a dedicated link for each room.